Duality pairs, phantom maps, and definability in triangulated categories: Introduction

-Our second main application is in the study of tensor-triangulated categories.
-The following theorem summarises the main results here.
-In particular, we see that definable subcategories of rigidly-compactly generated tensor-triangulated categories are self-dual, that is $\mc{D}=\mc{D}^{d}$, remarkably often. \begin{thm*}[\cref{ttselfdual},~\cref{stratequiv}] Let $\T$ be a rigidly-compactly generated tensor-triangulated category. \begin{enumerate} \item If $L$ is a smashing localization and $\mc{D}$ is a definable subcategory of $\T$, then $L\mc{D}$ is a definable subcategory of $L\T$ and $(L\mc{D})^d = L(\mc{D}^d)$. \item Moreover, if $\T$ is stratified in the sense of~\cite{bik2}, then a localising $\otimes$-ideal is product closed if and only if it is self-dual definable.
-In particular, if $L$ is a smashing localisation then $L\T$ is self-dual definable, and any definable triangulated $\otimes$-ideal in $\T$ is self-dual. \end{enumerate} \end{thm*} We also consider some closure properties that one obtains from the interaction between duality pairs and definable categories.
-For example, we obtain new and substantially more elementary and brief proofs of the following facts that were previously observed in \cite{wagstaffe}: a definable category $\mc{D}$ is closed under triangles if and only if its dual definable category is (\cref{triiffdual}), and $\mc{D}$ is a $\otimes$-ideal if and only if its dual definable category is (\cref{idealdefinable}).
+Just as the Zariski spectrum of a commutative ring $R$ provides a local-to-global approach for understanding the structure and properties of $R$-modules, there is a categorification of this to tensor-triangulated categories.
+In fact, associated to a tensor-triangulated category, there are many `spectra' of interest, each isolating a particular feature.
+For example, the Balmer spectrum determines the collection of thick tensor ideals~\cite{balmerspectrum}, and the Ziegler spectrum determines the definable subcategories~\cite{birdwilliamsonhomological, psl}.
+In this vein, our main application to tensor-triangulated categories determines the interaction between localisations and definability, and hence implicitly between localisation and the Ziegler spectrum. \begin{thm*}[\cref{ttselfdual},~\cref{stratequiv}] Let $\T$ be a rigidly-compactly generated tensor-triangulated category. \begin{enumerate} \item If $L$ is a smashing localisation and $\mc{D}$ is a definable subcategory of $\T$, then $L\mc{D}$ is a definable subcategory of $L\T$ and $(L\mc{D})^d = L(\mc{D}^d)$. \item Moreover, if $\T$ is stratified in the sense of~\cite{bik2}, then a localising $\otimes$-ideal is product closed if and only if it is self-dual definable.
+In particular, if $L$ is a smashing localisation then $L\T$ is self-dual definable, and any definable triangulated $\otimes$-ideal in $\T$ is self-dual. \end{enumerate} \end{thm*}